 Is Invisalign Right For You?

 The need for braces is common among many children and adults today.
 With a growing desire to have perfect teeth and a beautiful smile, more people are getting some form of orthodontic treatment.
-Traditional braces have been around since the 1800’s and have continued to improve, making them a popular orthodontic treatment.
+Traditional braces have been around since the 1800s and have continued to improve, making them a popular orthodontic treatment.
 Traditional braces are made of metal brackets and wires that are glued to the top of the teeth to straighten them.
 Each month the braces are adjusted and treatment typically lasts around 2 years.
-While the thought of wearing bulky metal braces may be unappealing to many, there is another option available for straightening teeth – Invisalign .
+While the thought of wearing bulky metal braces may be unappealing to many, there is another option available for straightening teeth – Invisalign.
 Invisalign was created in 2000 and is composed of two clear plastic removable trays that the patient places over the teeth.
 There are several pros and cons to both braces and Invisalign.
 They each require time and maintenance.
-Consider weighting the differences between both treatments to help you decide which one is right for you.
+Consider weighing the differences between both treatments to help you decide which one is right for you.

-If you choose to go with traditional metal braces, a mould will be taken of your mouth to get the dimensions of your teeth.
+If you choose to go with traditional metal braces, a mould will be taken from your mouth to get the dimensions of your teeth.
 Each month your braces will be adjusted and tightened and rubber bands will be changed on the brackets.

 Pros of Traditional Braces

 - They can be more effective for complex issues.